On Possibilities of High Precision Fundamental Physics Experiments in Spin-Transparent Storage Rings of Low Energy Polarized Electron Beams: New Proposed Concept

-We meet the condition of Eq.~\ref{eq:X} by scaling the size of the low-energy arcs by a factor of $p_{\rm low}/p_{\rm high}$ while keeping the absolute strength of electric fields fixed as needed for maximum EDM spin effect.
-The $\beta$ functions then scale by the same factor of $p_{\rm low}/p_{\rm high}$ as required by Eq.~\ref{eq:X}.
-The bending angle and betatron phase advance in the low-energy arcs stay the same as in the high energy ones.
-Figure~\ref{fig:OpticsEntireRing} shows the optics of the entire ring accounting for the change in $\beta$ functions at the energy change regions.
+Figure~\ref{fig:OpticsEntireRing} shows the optics of the entire ring accounting for the change in the Twiss $\beta$ functions at the energy change regions.
 The corresponding footprint of the ring is shown in Fig.~\ref{fig:RingFootprint}.
 The main parameters of the ring design are summarized in Table~\ref{tab:ring-param}.